23 Aug Recover Right after Hysterectomy

 - Then, feel a gentle lift of the pelvic floor elevator up to the 1st floor.

-Always remember to relax your pelvic floor again – by letting it decend back to G floor, and allowing the doors to open.
+Always remember to relax your pelvic floor again – by letting it descend back to G floor, and allowing the doors to open.
 This should not be forceful – but just a relaxation.

-Finally, some gentle stretches and mobility work will help get your body ready to move again.
-Some of our favourites are a seated glute stretch, seated hip flexor stretch and a wall side bend stretch.
+Finally, some gentle stretches and mobility work will help to get your body ready to move again.
+Some of our favourites are:

 - High impact exercises e.g. running/jumping/burpees

 - Heavily loaded resistance exercises e.g. anything that makes you hold your breath or grunt to lift

 Immediately after surgery (within first 6 weeks post surgery) you may be advised to avoid lifting anything heavier than 4kg, and avoid prolonged standing.

 This is not to say you can never perform these types of exercises again, but that your body will require some recovery, rehabilitation and regain strength in your pelvic floor and core before your can return to this kind of high impact or heavy loaded work.